 Biogen, AbbVie drug slows MS episodes, safety issues recur

-The Phase III international study of the medicine, called daclizumab, involved more than 1,800 patients with relapsing-remitting multiple sclerosis, the most common form of MS, which can lead to disability and paralysis.
+The mixed results were seen in a Phase III international study of the medicine, called daclizumab, that involved more than 1,800 patients with relapsing-remitting multiple sclerosis - the most common form of MS which can lead to disability and paralysis.

-The study, called DECIDE, tested monthly injections of daclizumab against weekly injections of Biogen's blockbuster Avonex (interferon beta-1a) treatment for MS.
+In the study, called DECIDE, once-monthly injections of daclizumab were tested against once-weekly injections of Biogen's blockbuster Avonex (interferon beta-1a) treatment for MS.

 Patients taking daclizumab, which is meant to tame the immune system by blocking a protein called the CD25 receptor, had 45 percent fewer annual relapses than those receiving Avonex.
-In addition, patients taking daclizumab had 54 percent fewer new or enlarging brain and spinal lesions at week 96 of the study, compared to those taking Avonex; those results met a secondary goal of the study.
+Moreover, patients taking daclizumab had 54 percent fewer new or enlarging brain and spinal lesions at week 96 of the study, compared to those taking Avonex, thereby meeting a secondary goal of the study.

 The overall incidence of side effects was similar in both patient groups.
 But there was a two-fold higher incidence of serious infections among those taking daclizumab, at 4 percent, as well as a two-fold higher incidence of elevated liver enzymes - a potential marker for liver toxicity.